jpmailaddy/OffensiveSecurityTools/README.md

 ## Getting it to run:

 The one finicky thing about this is it wants the shuffledns folder in the same directory.
-Go to https://github.com/projectdiscovery/shuffledns/releases and download the package into the same folder where you put the Subdomain_script.sh and extract the file there.
+Go to https://github.com/projectdiscovery/shuffledns/releases and download the latest package into the same folder where you put the Subdomain_script.sh, extract the zip file there and rename the folder 'shuffledns'.

 ## Usage